Wall Street. Money never sleeps – Is greed good? Character is the ability to stare into the abyss and not go in.

 Why does a company that has nothing to do with another company have a right to buy it?
 Just because of money?
 We do not think so.

-We do not see that those buildings cast a shadow on a lot of people that are freezing.
-We live so quickly we do not see the casualties around us.
-We do not see hitchhikers, or people sleeping and living on the roadside in their vehicles.
-That is why all of us have to come to grips with: how much is my own personal desire and my greed worth?
-Is it worth the lives of other people, including my own life?
-How much is it worth?
-We do not have to sell our soul.
+We do not see that those buildings cast a shadow over countless people who are freezing.
+We live so quickly that we fail to see the casualties around us.
+We do not see the hitchhikers, or the people sleeping and living on the roadside in their vehicles.
+That is why all of us have to come to grips with a fundamental question: how much are my own personal desires and my greed worth?
+Are they worth the lives of other people, including my own life?
+How much are they really worth?
+We do not have to sell our souls.

 I think we can finish with the dialogue between Bud and his father, that summarize the main idea of the film: